Ed Husic: Albanese Government

 Ed Husic signing an MOU with Michelle Donelan at the UK AI Summit at Bletchley Park, October 2023.

-After Labor's victory in the 2022 Australian federal election, Husic became the Minister for Industry and Science.
-In the role he has moved to introduce Australia's first mandatory safety requirements for artificial intelligence.
+After Labor's victory in the 2022 Australian federal election, Husic became the Minister for Industry and Science in the first ministry of prime minister Anthony Albanese.
+In the role he moved to introduce Australia's first mandatory safety requirements for artificial intelligence.
 He was proactive in his science portfolio and advanced various technological initiatives, increased local research capabilities and consolidated international partnerships.

 After Labor's victory in the 2025 Australian federal election, Husic's tenure in the second Albanese ministry ended.
 Husic, a member of the right faction in the Labor party was removed due to the over–representation of the NSW branch in the ministry.
 He described Deputy Prime Minister Richard Marles as a "factional assassin" and questioned Labor's commitment to diversity.
 Husic said his outspokenness on the Gaza conflict in cabinet played a role in his removal.
 The ouster of the first Muslim cabinet member was criticised by former Labor prime minister Paul Keating and viewed negatively by some Australian Muslim community leaders and groups.

+Since his removal from Cabinet, Husic has been outspoken on several policy issues and broken rank with government policy, with The Guardian labelling him a "rebel".
+Husic has criticised the AUKUS pact and called for the Albanese government to consider a "plan B", comments that were categorised by Defence Industry Minister Pat Conroy as "disingenous".
+He has also been critrical of the government's response to the Gaza war, and has called for greater taxes on gas exporters.
 In August 2025, Husic attended the March for Humanity in Sydney, a large protest highlighting the plight of Palestinians in the Gaza conflict.